rbojan2000/task-flight-radar-system/README.md

 Flight Tracker is a solution based on stream processing using Apache Kafka Streams.
 It provides real-time tracking and processing of flight update events, along with the ability to calculate Airport KPIs (Key Performance Indicators).

+# Flight Report
+1. On-time Performance Analysis:
+ - Calculate the percentage of flights that were on time (SCHEDULED) versus delayed (LATE) for each airline.
+ - Identify airlines with the best and worst on-time performance.

+2. Busiest Airports:
+ - Determine the top 10 busiest airports based on the number of flights departing or arriving

+3. Flight Duration Analysis:
+ - Calculate the average duration of flights for each airline.
+ - Identify airlines with the shortest and longest average flight durations.

+4. Aerodrom Gate Utilization:
+ - Determine the average number of flights per gate.
+ - Identify gates that are frequently used and those that are underutilized.

+5. Route Analysis:
+ - Identify the most common flight routes based on start and end places.
+ - Analyze the average delay time for each route.

+6. Airline Comparison:
+ - Compare the on-time performance of different airlines.
+ - Create a ranking of airlines based on their overall performance.

+7. Cancellation Analysis:
+ - Calculate the percentage of canceled flights for each airline.

+Calculate the average duration of flights for each airline.
+Identify airlines with the shortest and longest average flight durations.